If you lose one or more teeth today, there are many fantastic options available to you, to fill that gap where once a natural tooth existed.

 Because a denture offers a ‘false’ tooth, they are often referred to as false teeth.

-Full dentures replace all the teeth in an arch, whilst a partial replaces just a few.
+Full dentures replace all the teeth in an arch, whilst a partial replaces 1 or a few.

 Our guide to the different types of dentures and their costs looks at both of these in more detail.

 Denture implants are man made components, usually of a metal construction, that are surgically inserted into the jawbone of your mouth.